BIO 500 - Thesis Proposal Preparation

 BIO 520 - Advanced Ecosystems Ecology

 A comprehensive description of ecosystem form and function with focus on biogeochemistry, food webs, and energy transformations within natural systems.
 Emphasis on application of ecosystem principles to sustainable land management and current issues such as global change and nitrogen deposition.
 Understanding of the complex nature of the systems emphasized through use of primary literature, small group discussion and individual projects.
 Cross-listed as BIO 420.
-Prerequisites: C or better in BIO 250 and BIO 251 (or equivalent); CHM 116; MTH 115 or 121; graduate standing or consent of instructor.
+Prerequisite: C or better in BIO 250 and BIO 251 (or equivalent); CHM 116; MTH 115 or 121; graduate standing or consent of instructor.
 Students with credit in BIO 420 cannot enroll in BIO 520.

 BIO 525 - Advanced Physiology